Tp15

 between various sources.
 According to www.pospichal.net/lokstatistik,

-number was assigned to 73.419.
-Most probably fourteen or fifteen 73s handed
+that this PKP number was assigned to 73.419.
+Most probably fourteen

-over to Polish authorities were either damaged or in very poor condition, so
+73s handed over to Polish authorities were either damaged or in very poor

-they had been withdrawn before PKP designation system was introduced
+condition, so they had already been withdrawn when new PKP designation

 was considered a sturdy and useful machine of good manufacturing quality, but